ruby-cube/rue/packages/planify/README.md

     The `Scene` object can alternatively be accessed from outside the scene:

     ```jsx
-    // This example doesn't represent a good use case; will replace with
+    // This example doesn't represent a good use case; will replace with better example if I think of one...

-    // better example if I think of one...
+    function initDrag(event){

-    function initDrag(){
+        const el = event.target;

         const dragging =
             beginScene(() => {